MiguelArmendariz/react-app-template-npm/README.md

-# react-app-template
+# react-app-template-npm
 This project is a basic template for a react application using webpack, and npm as package manager.
+That's why the repository name has npm at the end.

 ## Content
 * Webpack configuration for local and prebuild.